 Equipment.
 All roof-, wall- or ground-mounted mechanical equipment, such as heating and air conditioning units, exhaust fans, satellite dishes, etc., need to be confined within the principal building or within an area enclosed by a wall, fence, berm or hedge of sufficient height and density to screen the equipment year-round from view from adjacent streets, properties and parking lots.
 If not housed within the building, the preferred location is at the rear of the building and away from public view.
 Enclosures should match the color and style of the building to minimize visibility.
 Mechanical equipment can be screened by vegetation, but there needs to be sufficient depth to screen the equipment.
-New utility lines need to be underground.
-Installation, rehabilitation, or replacement of mechanical systems need to be planned to minimize changes to the appearance of a building.
-Building systems include mechanical and electrical equipment and distributions lines; plumbing pipes and vents; and communication systems, such as telephone and television.
+New utility lines need to be and distributions lines; plumbing pipes and vents; and communication systems, such as telephone and television.